-POS 100 • American Politics and Government.
-3 Credits.
+POS 100 · American Politics and Government 3 Credits.

 Structure and workings of major parts of the United States national government, such as the Constitution, the presidency, Congress, the courts, the electoral process, and others.
 How these institutions help Americans deal with significant current issues.
-Offered: Fall, spring.

-POS 202U · Introduction to International Relations.
-3 Credits.
+POS 202U · Introduction to International Relations 3 Credits.